 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

-The Island Peak trek/climb is the ideal first Himalayan climb and a wonderful experience to climb over 20,000 ft.
-Island Peak was named by Eric Shipton, British mountaineer and explorer, who described it as an Island in a sea of ice.
-Island Peak is known to the Sherpas as Imja Tse.
-Basic mountaineering experience such as glacier travel, ice-axe arrest, use of ascender and rapelling are REQUIRED for participation in the Island Peak trek.
+The Island Peak trek/climb is the ideal first Himalayan climb and a wonderful experience to climb to an altitude of over 20,000 feet.
+Island Peak was named by Eric Shipton, a British mountaineer and explorer, who described it as an Island in a sea of ice.
+It is known to the Sherpas as Imja Tse.
+Basic mountaineering experience such as glacier travel, ice-axe arrest, use of ascender and rapelling are REQUIRED for participation on the Island Peak climb trip.
 Mountaineering skills will be reviewed by our climbing Sherpas prior to your climb.

-Our 24 day, 23 night program will allow you optimal time to acclimatize before your summit bid of Island Peak.
+Our 23 day, 22 night program allows you optimal time to acclimatize before your summit bid of Island Peak.
 You will first be trekking to Gorakshep and Everest Base Camp which are about 1,000 feet (300 meters) higher than Island Peak Base Camp.
 So by the time you get to Island Peak, chances of altitude sickness will have been minimized.

 Besides your regular trekking gear, you will also be responsible for some technical mountaineering gear such as ice-axe, ascender, descender, carabiners, climbing helmet, mountaineering boots etc. Much of this can be rented in Kathmandu but it is advised that you bring your own boots that have been broken in.
 Plastic boots are good but NOT required.
 Good water proof leather boots such as the La Sportiva’s are a better option (Evo, Cube etc.).
 We will provide group gear such as fixed lines and anchors.